pabloinsente/pabloinsente.github.io/_posts/2020-02-11-how-to-create-a-jupyter-book-website-from-scratch.md

 ### Step 8: add a `requirements.txt` file

-The chances are that you are using some python package for your analysis.
+Chances are that you are using some python package for your analysis.
 If so, you'll need to create a `requirements.txt` file containing the package names and versions for your project:

 ```bash
 # create an empty toc.yml file